 Bruce Erickson, Ph.D.

 Researchers and clinicians have known for decades that the human body harbors a complex bacterial population, and that the composition and complexity of this population varies with the area of the body (skin, oral, vaginal, gut), but the largest and most diverse microbiome is found in the intestinal tract.
-These microorganisms perform multiple functions, from metabolism of food components, drugs, and other xenobiotic compounds, to providing a barrier to colonization of the gut by multiple pathogenic bacteria.
+These microorganisms perform multiple functions, from metabolizing food components, drugs, and other xenobiotic compounds to providing a barrier to colonization of the gut by multiple pathogenic bacteria.
 Recent research has demonstrated that the intestinal microbiota plays an even larger role in human health, affecting obesity, metabolic syndrome, chronic inflammation, immune system function, and an expanding list of other health conditions.
-Dr. Erickson’s current work is directed toward understanding the role the intestinal microbiota plays in human health and how differences or changes in the microbiota may affect the safety and effectiveness of drugs or medical treatments regulated by FDA.
+Dr. Erickson’s current work is directed toward understanding the role that the intestinal microbiota plays in human health and how differences or changes in the microbiota may affect the safety and effectiveness of drugs or medical treatments regulated by FDA.

 Dr. Erickson has expertise in a wide range of molecular biology methods, and extensive experience in both anaerobic and aerobic microbiology — including in vitro culture systems for maintaining complex bacterial populations, and both culture-based and Next Generation Sequencing (NGS)-based methods for characterizing microbial populations of the intestinal microbiome.